Mutual Fund Allocation is Important

 Types of Mutual Funds Based on Asset Class

 In India, mutual funds are divided into various groups according to the asset classes they invest in.
-Here are a few very common categories.
+Here are a few general categories.

 Equity Mutual Funds